 Lucky Dragon Casino is opening on December 3.
 The Asian-theme casino has already made its soft opening in late November.
 The casino is located on Sahara Avenue coming off from the popular Las Vegas Strip.
-The Lucky Dragon casino is a tad smaller compared to big casinos which have opened in the past decades.
+The Lucky Dragon casino is a tad smaller compared to big casinos that have opened in the past decades.
 The casino features a 27,500-square feet gaming floor.
 It will accommodate guests with its 203 hotel rooms.

 Lucky Dragon to Promote Baccarat Games

-Lucky Dragon’s General Manager, Matthew Harkness, says while the gaming floor is smaller compared to Las Vegas’ big casinos, Lucky Dragon gives a different feel with its Asian-inspired ambiance once guests enter the casino halls.
+Lucky Dragon’s General Manager, Matthew Harkness, says while the gaming floor is smaller compared to Las Vegas’ big casinos, Lucky Dragon gives a different feel with its Asian-inspired ambience once guests enter the casino halls.

-Lucky Dragon is an Asian-Themed Casino for Asians
+Lucky Dragon is an Asian-themed casino for Asians

 The Nevada Gaming Commission has given the go signal for Lucky Dragon to operate in October.
 The management is anticipating that only 10% of customers will come from abroad.
 The Lucky Dragon management is adamant that its Beijing-Vegas direct flights will complement this area of business.